idlesign/django-sitegate/docs/source/utils.rst

 Utilities
 =========

-**django-sitegate** provides some utility functions for your pleasure.
+**django-sitegate** provides some utility functions for your convenience.

 @sitegate_view